kcrary/istari/docs/datatypes.md

 These reductions are registered with the normalization engine and applied automatically.
 In addition, they are placed in the registry so that users can obtain them for writing tactics.
-The name is `reduce` followed by the iterator's name, followed by the contructor's name.
+The name is `reduce` followed by the iterator's name, followed by the constructor's name.
 For example, the preceding reduction would be written under the name `reduce_tree_iter_Node`.